gizero/scm-course-ff3d/slides.md

 + Start with a capitalized letter
 + Have a subject that does not exceed 50 chars
 + Have a thourough message body that explains in detail what was changed and why.
 This message is linewrapped at 72 chars.

----

-# Workshop 1
-## Start from scratch
-+ create a new project
-+ create a few commits
-+ start working on a new "feature A"
-+ implement "feature A" in a different way
-+ merge one of the two implementation

---->

-# Workshop 1
-## Start from scratch
-+ create README.creator with a list of steps

----

-# Workshop 2
-## Work with existing repo
-+ clone an existing project
-+ navigate project's history

----

-# Workshop 3
-## Start from existing files
-+ initialize the repo
-+

----